 - Data processing.
 Converting all data into meaningful information is what is called data processing.
 This is an important function of MIS.

 - Information and data distribution.
-As information is the core necessity, for achieving competitive advantage, distribution of the right information to the right person in the right time is information distribution.
+As information is the core necessity, for achieving a competitive advantage, distribution of the right information to the right person in the right time is information distribution.
 The information could be in the form of report, image, message, file, video or audio.
 To facilitate comparison, information is presented in the form of charts or tables or graphs.

 - Prediction and forecasting.
 With the help of modern statistics, MIS can predict business using historical data as a base.